anchore/sbom-examples/README.md

 Once Syft is installed, it's very easy to run.

-We are going to base these exapmles on Syft itself.
-The first thing we will do is pull the Syft GitHub repository
+We are going to base these examples on Syft itself.
+The first thing we will do is pull the Syft GitHub repository then scan the Syft source code.

 `git clone https://github.com/anchore/syft.git`

 ### Scanning a directory

-You can scan a directory with Syft.
+You can scan many different types of artifacts with Syft.
+In this instance we will scan a directory with Syft.
 We should scan the repository we just checked out.

 First run
 ```
-➜  ~ syft  src/syft
+➜  ~ syft  dir:src/syft
 ```

 This command will give us a lot of output.
 This is our source SBOM.
 There